qmsk/close/README.md

 measurements that represent both the network conditions and the target service performance under UDP load.
 For more details see [RecvStats struct](udp/recv.go).

+## Clients

+Sometimes it is necessary to provide a networking environment for running workers, for example to setup OpenVPN certificates, gateways etc. This functionality is provided by `clients`.
+A client is a docker container that does not generate any network load, thus it does not produce any metrics.
+It can store necessary configuration files for the workers that can bind to its networking environments, potentially sharing the networking configuration between one set of workers and having different settings for another set.
+I.e. workers with VPN enabled and without it.

 ## Configuration

+The workers and clients configuration is stored in a TOML formatted file.
+Sections `[workers.name]` describe a worker configuration, whereas `[clients.name]` contain clients settings.

+The clients and workers configurations both contain the following fields.

+* Count - the number of containers to run
+* Image - the Docker image to create containers from
+* Privileged - whether to run the container in a privileged mode

+Disk volumes can be attached to the clients and are configured via `Volume`, `VolumePath`, `VolumeFmtID`, `VolumeReadonly` - see corresponding Docker volumes documentation.

+The workers configuration allows setting up the client that the worker "attaches" to.
+It is necessary to specify the worker's `Type` ("icmp_ping", "udp_send", "dns").

-Workers subscribe to configuration updates from Redis.
+When first executed the configuration is stored into Redis.
+The workers subscribe to configuration updates from Redis.
 The controller shows the running configuration and pushes configuration updates to workers.

-## Stats
+## Statistics

 Workers report statistics to InfluxDB.
+There are two types of statitics: latency statistics include time measurements (for example, the round trip time of an ICMP packet, or a DNS resolution time), rate statistics are counters per time unit (for example, the number of packets per second).
+To configure a worker that supports a certain set of statistics it is necessary to provide `Stats` configuration field that contains the InfluxDB URL path and query parts.
+Each worker instance is assigned an identifier and it can be given in the URL with the `$id` variable.
+Each particular statistics should be assigned to an InfluxDB URL as well via `LatencyStats` and `RateStats` configuration fields.

-The controller reports the stats from InfluxDB.
+The controller reports the statistics from InfluxDB.